cecton/blog/content/posts/rust-and-arduino-part3.md

 2.  *I think the first 6 frames show up correctly but the 7th is glitched and all the rest is glitched.*

     No panic, this is expected for this example.
+And this is the most important part of this part of the blog post.

     The reason why it is glitched is because we have a "stack corruption".
 In other words: the